 How to Deal with Anxiety and Substance Abuse

 Drinking too much alcohol is pretty common especially during celebratory seasons.
 But many people find that they have less control over their emotions after drinking.
 Alcohol is disinhibitory, making people less mindful of their behaviour and how it may affect others.

 If you are in recovery from alcohol, the holiday season can be filled with harmful, albeit well-meaning, offers of drinks.
 Suggestions to “have just one” can be incredibly challenging.

-- Prepare your line: If you can assume you will get questions from others about any changes to your drinking, it is helpful to prepare for the interaction ahead of time.
-Aim to take a deep breath, and make your boundary clear.
-For example, you could respond with “thank you for your concern, but I’d rather not talk about that right now”.
+Prepare Your Line: Aim to take a deep breath and make your boundary clear.
+For example, you could respond with “Thank you for your concern, but I’d rather not talk about that right now”.
 It can be helpful to plan to follow up with a new topic such as work updates, favourite sport teams, or films and television shows.